Kount/kount.github.io/_docs/phonetoweb.md

 ---
-title: Customer Serice Phone Orders
+title: Customer Service Phone Orders
 subtitle: This page provides an overview of how to submit orders originating from a call center environment.
 tags: [integration, phone, call center, setup, data collector]
 author: